jollyjinx/sma2mqtt/AI/OPERATIONS.md

 - keep topics that have emitted arrays as arrays on subsequent single-value updates, including across normalized device-name keys;
 - suppress unchanged retained publications;
 - reset publication history on broker disconnect so state is republished after reconnect;
+- pass both configured MQTT credentials into the connection;
+- record publication history only after mqtt-nio accepts the asynchronous publish;
 - do not confuse publication throttling with SMA polling frequency.

 ## Validation layers